Ntsakoz/git-basic-exercises/README.md

-I love coding. coding is supper.
+coding is supper.
+it is a grate milestone for me.